eon01/python-ci-example/README.md

 git push origin master
 ```

-Don't forget to change  the <remote repository URL> by its real value, you can get it from your Github repositry:
+Don't forget to change  the <remote repository URL> by its real value, you can get it from your Github repository:

 ![repository URL](images/url.png "repository URL")

+# Setup Travis CI

 Go to your Travis CI dashboard, connect your Github account then sync your repositories and add the new project.
-This will generate your first build and you can see wether your build passes or no.
+This will generate your first build and you can see whether your build passes or no.

 ![Build History ](images/buids.png "Build History")

 After every code commit, a build will start automatically and you will be notified by email on its status.

+# Managing Pull Requests

-Now, if your are working on a different branch than the master, which is the case for all developement teams, you need to make a pull request then merge your code.
+Now, if your are working on a different branch than the master, which is the case for all development teams, you need to make a pull request then merge your code.
 Let's try to test this:

 Create the branch "dev" on your local machine: